CPR, First Aid, BLS, ACLS, PALS certifications.

-Our CPR/AED and First Aid combo course includes Adult, Child and Infant CPR and First Aid training.
+Our CPR/AED and First Aid certification course includes Adult, Child and Infant CPR and First Aid training.
 The combo certification is valid for 2 years and includes a free mailed in wallet card.
 Become CPR and First Aid certified with our nationally-accredited course to save lives like a good Samaritan.

 This emergency occurs when a muscle, bone or joint moves in a direction that it is not supposed to go.
 This movement can lead to broken bones, sprains, fractures and other injuries.

 A fracture is a complete break, a chip or a crack in the bone.
 An open fracture involves an open wound, and is when a bone end tears through the skin.
 An open fracture is more dangerous and severe.
 However, a closed fracture is more common.

 A dislocation is the movement of a bone at a joint from its normal position.
 When the bone is moved out of place, the joint no longer functions.
 Usually, dislocations happen at the shoulder, elbow, wrist, jaw and hip.

 A sprain is the tearing of the ligaments at a joint.
 Sprains mostly occur at the ankle, knee, wrist and fingers.
 A strain is the stretching and tearing of a muscle.
 They usually occur in the neck, back, thigh, or the back of the lower leg.